MaruliHTGL/Binary-Classification-Fake-News/README.md

 # Binary Classification: Fake News

 <p style='text-align: justify;'>
 A tool used to check fake news.
-This tool is made using machine learning model, namely **SVC** with 93% accuracy.
+This tool is made using machine learning model, namely <strong>SVC</strong> with 93% accuracy.
 </p>

 <br>